rq/rq/index.md

 ---

-RQ (_Redis Queue_) is a lightweight Python library for queueing jobs and processing them in workers.
+RQ (_Redis Queue_) is a lightweight Python library for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is extremely simple to use.

 ## Getting started